 Portland Public Library’s Brown Bag Lecture Series features bi-weekly reading and Q&A sessions with authors from Maine and around the nation.

-All Brown Bag Lectures are free to the public.
-Guests are encouraged to bring their lunch.
+All Brown Bag Lectures are free to the public (unless specifically noted as a fundraiser).
+Because they usually take place over the lunch hour, guests are encouraged to bring their lunch.
 Special thanks to our Brown Bag Lecture Series coffee sponsor, Coffee by Design; to our cookie sponsor, Whole Foods Market; our media sponsor, WCSH Channel 6; and to Longfellow Books for selling books at each event and for providing a percent of those sales to the Library’s Annual Fund.

 If you have questions about our Brown Bag Lectures or would like to be added to our weekly calendar e-mail, please send us an e-mail.

 “Random Acts of Culture” are unannounced high quality mini-concerts and performances to surprise and delight library visitors.
 Each “Act” highlights the vitality and variety of the arts in Portland.

 Previous “Acts” include performances by The Press Gang Celtic music trio, the St. Patrick’s Day in the Morning music trio, he Downeasters Barbershop Quartet, and a special reenactment of Romeo and Juliet’s balcony scene performed by Acorn Productions.